tleino/vtsh/README.md

 ## TODO

-* Add more standard features like more Emacs bindings to the editor (what is missing is like copy/paste, search, etc.).
+* Add more standard features like more Emacs bindings to the editor (what is missing is like copy/paste, etc.).
 * Bring the features from [iosplit](https://github.com/tleino/iosplit)
   to the editor such as overwriting previous command's output in an interactive session and launching new commands from a previous